-The thread (normally wound around a shuttle) which you pass back and forth through the shed opening during weaving.
+The weft is the thread (normally wound around a shuttle) which you pass back and forth through the shed openings during weaving.
 When used in combination with the changing of the shed opening, traps the warp threads.
 This produces your weaving.